mwm126/MFIX-Exa/docs/source/ParticleBasics.rst

 In MFiX-Exa, particles are managed by the `MFIXParticleContainer
 <https://amrex-codes.github.io/MFIX-Exa/doxygen/class_m_f_i_x_particle_container.html>`_
 class.
-This class is derived from AMReX's :cpp:`NeighbourParticleContainer` and handles all of the particle data.
-Most importantly, :cpp:`MFIXParticleContainer` also provides the functions for solving the particle dynamics (based on particle-particle, particle-fluid, and particle-wall forces).
-Most importantly, :cpp:`MFIXParticleContainer` also provides the functions for solving the particle dynamics (based on particle-particle, particle-fluid, and particle-wall forces).
+This class is derived from AMReX's :cpp:`NeighborParticleContainer` and handles all of the particle data.
+:cpp:`MFIXParticleContainer` provides the functions for solving the particle dynamics (based on particle-particle, particle-fluid, and particle-wall forces)

 Particle Dynamics